mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 .. option:: --master-log-file=<master_log_file>

-   Begin replication from this master log file.
+   Begin replication from the beginning of this master log file.

 .. option:: --master-log-pos=<master_log_pos>

-   Begin replication from this position in the master log file.
+   Begin replication from this position in the master log file specified with the :option:`--master-log-file` option.

 .. option:: --pedantic, -p

-   Fail if storage engines differ among master and slave (optional).
+   Fail if both servers do not have the same set of storage engines, the same default storage engine, and the same InnoDB storage engine.

 .. option:: --rpl-user=<replication_user>

-   The user and password for the replication user, in name:passwd format.
+   The user and password for the replication user, in *name:passwd* format.
-   The default is rpl:rpl.
+   The default is ``rpl:rpl``.

 .. option:: --slave=<slave>